 - T-Shirt Fundraisers

-T-shirt fundraisers are well-loved because T-shirts are useful items that can be worn daily.
+T-shirt fundraisers are well-loved because t-shirts are useful items that can be worn daily.
 These are most likely to get sold fast, as people need shirts.
-More so, as the organizers of the fundraiser, T-shirts are very easy and cheap to reproduce in bulk.
-So, it’s easier for you to have a high-profit margin for every shirt sold, to be placed in your fundraising account.
+More so, as the organizers of the fundraiser, custom t-shirts are very easy and cheap to reproduce in bulk.
+So, it’s easier for you to have a high-profit margin for every custom t-shirt sold, to be placed in your fundraising account.

 As so many have now started to live a healthy lifestyle, marathons and walks are also becoming popular.
 This makes it a very good idea for a fundraiser as well.
 People will be very interested to sign up for it because not only do they get to help out, but they’re also giving themselves a good workout/exercise.
 The money an individual uses to sign up goes to your cause.